 - Guillermo Gallego - University of Zurich

-- Andrea Censi - MIT / ETH Zurich / nuTonomy
+- Andrea Censi - ETH Zurich / nuTonomy

 Previous related workshops: